SatchiBaghla/CVProject/README.md

 # Medical Imaging using YOLOv8

-YOLO is known for its ability to detect objects in an image in a single pass, making it a highly efficient and accurate object detection algorithm.🎯
+YOLO is known for its ability to detect objects in an image in a single pass, making it a highly efficient and accurate object detection algorithm.

 The latest version of YOLO, YOLOv8, released in January 2023 by Ultralytics, has introduced several modifications that have further improved its performance.

 In this project, we will focus on three major computer vision tasks that YOLOv8 can be used for: **classification**, **detection**, and **segmentation**.
-I will explore how YOLOv8 can be applied in the field of medical imaging to detect and classify various anomalies and diseases🧪💊.
+I will explore how YOLOv8 can be applied in the field of medical imaging to detect and classify various anomalies and diseases.

 ## Introduction to YOLOv8